doubletgeekedup/int-dashboard/replit.md

 - Updated server/index.ts to use configManager.getAppConfig().environment instead of NODE_ENV
 - Removed NODE_ENV from start-dev.js, .vscode/launch.json debugging configurations
 - Enhanced app.environment in config.yaml to support "${NODE_ENV:-development}" with fallback
-- Added external services configuration section for LISTITEMS and JANUSGRAPH_SCHEMA endpoints
+- Added external services configuration section for LISTITEMS and JANUSGRAPH_SCHEMA endpoints (URLs only, no API keys)
 - Added AI chat configuration control through config.yaml instead of environment variables
 - Updated database configuration to use config.yaml with environment variable interpolation
 - Enhanced port configuration to support both config.yaml and environment variable with proper fallback